Skip to main content

 It took under two months and about 9 royal blue yarns to create.
 And then I decided it was finished.
 I knotted and sewed in the loose yarn bits from adding new yarn and woolah it was finished.

 I have already planned to use the same pattern for my other son’s blanket.
 Which he chose a different colour for and will also make a pink one for myself.
-Then I will make a throw for my bed and some scarves.
+Then I will make a throw for my bed and some scarves (using the same pattern).
 One for every day and some for the kids.
 So my future of crocheting is looking bright and I definitely don’t have to count stitches so it is relaxing.

 Also a side note, to work out the length do your chain stitches as long as your body and go as wide as you want.